farhanjaa/farhanjaa/README.md

-# Hi there, I'm Lubi - aka [TechWarrior][github] 🙏
+# Hi there, I'm Farhan Jihad - aka [WarriorProgrammer][github] 🙏
-What is TechWarrior? it's for a tech nerd with a spirit of martial arts warrior .
+What is WarriorProgrammer? it's for a tech nerd with a spirit of martial arts warrior .

 <br />

-### I'm a Moslim Mobile Frontend Developer with Flutter & React Native, Ex Taekwondo Athlete, Future Muay Thai Athlete 😅 and Taekwondo Teacher
+### I'm a Moslim Mobile Frontend Developer with Flutter & React Native, Ex Taekwondo Athlete, Future Muay Thai Athlete 😅
-- 💵 I'm currently working as Flutter Developer
+- 💵 I'm currently working as Embedded Engineer
 - 🔭 Learning everything i like and find it useful
 - 🤝 Looking to collaborate with other developer
 - 🚀 2023 Goals: Learn more about flutter and earn much money as possible